 I am dedicating those 180 miles to a courageous 19 YO who should be worrying about mid-terms, texting, boyfriends, and gas money.
 Instead she’s worrying about BRCA tests, preventive mammograms, her ability to mother children, and history repeating itself.
-You see, even when this bullshit disease doesn’t strike you, it can still strike you.
-I can’t imagine the gravity of the choices she’s faced with, but if I keep walking, we may figure something out that can help her.
+And I’m walking for her mother, a stage four cancer survivor that wasn’t supposed to last more than a year or two (that was twelve years ago), and her father, who is every bit as affected by this as they are.

 I’m walking for a breakthrough medication that can allow BRCA positive people to delay their choices.